gecko-robotics/gecko/readme.md

 - [ ] Look into NN with https://keras.io/
 - [ ] Does https://openai.com/ help with anything?
 - [ ] Bag files ... probably embed in message serialization library
-- [ ] Add submodules for: serialization, zmq, msgpack
+- [ ] Add submodules for: serialization, zmq, msgpack, cxxopts, json
 - [ ] Better way to add new message types
 - [ ] serialize opencv images
-- [x] Command line args that works both on macOS and linux, had to fix boost on ubuntu (ass pain)
+- [ ] Command line args that works both on macOS and linux, had to fix boost on ubuntu (ass pain), also looking at `cxxopts` which seems to be nice
 - [ ] travis-ci setup
+- [ ] `msocket` has a lot of exit commands, replace with exceptions or something better

 # MIT License